DadaTree/OshoP/CONTRIBUTING.md

 ## Code style

-If you want to format the whole code
+If you want to format the whole codebase, you can do `pnpm -r format` at the root.

+Otherwise, we avoid runtime dependencies unless they're strictly needed.
+For exam